TeamSparkAI/toolvault/docs/policies.md

 ## Next (we can do this without any migration)

-Implement the PolicyElement model and CRUD interface
+[DONE] Implement the PolicyElement model and CRUD interface
-- Implement config UX (install/uninstall, configure)
-Implement the MessageAction model and write message actions to it
+- Implement config UX (install/uninstall, configure) - LATER (we have existing regex/rewrite pre-installed and usable now) [DONE] Implement the MessageAction model and write message actions to it

 ## Then